 See the description

-This podcast with AndPlus' director of operations, explains how the correct process can mitigate client risks when developing a complex digital products and how AndPlus reduces risk for its clients.
+This podcast with AndPlus' director of operations, explains how the correct process can mitigate client development risks when creating complex digital products.

 AndPlus is a digital transformation agency that applies technologies to create or improve experiences, processes, and products.
 For more than a decade, our teams of builders, innovators, engineers, and designers have worked the boundaries of mobile, web, IoT, firmware, and advanced technologies including data warehouse, machine learning, AI, and big data.